What is the developmental social-pragmatic model?

 What does the developmental social-pragmatic model involve?

 Interventions using the developmental social-pragmatic model typically happen in a child’s home.
-Parents or other primary caregivers tend to deliver the interventions.
+Parents or other primary caregivers usually deliver the interventions.

 - encourage the child to interact – for example, by putting a favourite toy out of reach, so the child needs to ask for it

-- respond to every communication attempt – for example, they give the child the toy regardless of how she asks for it (it doesn’t matter whether she grunts, points or speaks)
+- respond to every communication attempt – for example, they give the child the toy regardless of how they ask for it (it doesn’t matter whether the child grunts, points or speaks)

 - might model another way of communicating where the purpose is more clear